Where will a student be lodging?

 The Engage Site Cost is different for each site.
 Prices are listed on the individual site location pages.
-It covers housing, utilities, meals, required medical insurance, internet access, language classes (available at most world sites), local transportation, residence visa, pre-paid cell phone credits, and ministry travel excursions.
+It covers housing, utilities, meals, required medical insurance, internet access, language classes (available at most world sites), local transportation, residence visa, and ministry travel excursions.
 Be sure to fill out a FAFSA for educational costs, which are separate from the Engage Site Cost.
 FAFSA funds could potentially be used to cover part of the Engage costs, as well.

 Do I have to be enrolled in school?